Map: See extent of Russia's wide-ranging attack in Ukraine

 The nuclear plant is located less than 100 miles north of Ukraine’s capital, Kyiv.

-An official familiar with current assessments told The Associated Press that Russian shelling hit a radioactive waste repository at Chernobyl, and an increase in radiation levels was reported.
+An official familiar with the situation told The Associated Press that Russian shelling hit a radioactive waste repository at Chernobyl, and an increase in radiation levels was reported.
 The increase could not be immediately corroborated.

 The International Atomic Energy Agency said it is following the situation in Ukraine “with grave concern” and appealed for maximum restraint to avoid any action that may put Ukraine’s nuclear facilities at risk.